NYPL-discovery/scsb-ongoing-accessions/README.md

 `yum install gcc-c++`

 Once that's all in place, `npm install`.
 If it works, you should be good to go with deployment.

-### Important Notes About convert-2-scsb-module

-When there are updates to the convert-2-scsb-module, the module will need to be updated by hand.
-You may need to specify the exact commit / tag from github in order to update it.

 ### Running Deploy Scripts